solana-labs/solana/doc/wip/poh-based-storage.md

 # Storage

-The goal of this RFC is to define a protocol for storing a very large ledger over a p2p network that is verified by solana validators.
+The goal of this document is to define a protocol for storing a very large ledger over a p2p network that is verified by solana validators.
 At full capacity on a 1gbps network solana will generate 4 petabytes of data per year.
 To prevent the network from centralizing around full nodes that have to store the full data set this protocol proposes a way for mining nodes to provide storage capacity for pieces of the network.

-# Version

-version 0.1

 # Background